-- 2. Regarding one Director, who retired as Outside Director and was appointed Part-time Director as of the closing of the 158th Ordinary General Meeting of Shareholders held on June 23, 2023, his period of tenure as an Outside Director is classified as "Outside Director" and his period of tenure as Part-time Director is classified as "Director (excluding Outside Directors)," and is included in the above "Total amount of remuneration, etc." and "Number of eligible Directors and Corporate Auditors." - 3.
+- Notes: 1.
+The above includes one Director (an Outside Director) and two Corporate Auditors (Outside Corporate Auditors) who retired mid-term during fiscal 2024. - 2.
 The maximum amount of base remuneration and bonuses for directors was resolved at the 157th Ordinary General Meeting of Shareholders held on June 17, 2022 to be no more than 1 billion yen per year (including no more than 120 million yen for Outside Directors).
 The number of Directors at the close of the said Ordinary General Meeting of Shareholders was ten (of which, six were Outside Directors).
 The maximum amount of basic remuneration for Corporate Auditors was resolved at the 156th Ordinary General Meeting of Shareholders held on June 18, 2021 to be no more than 144 million yen per year.
-The number of Corporate Auditors at the close of said Ordinary General Meeting of Shareholders is five. - 4.
-The above bonuses to Directors, excluding Outside Directors, are the amounts scheduled to be paid by resolution of the Board of Directors based on the resolution of the General Meeting of Shareholders as described in Note 3 and excluding Part-time Director. - 5.
-The upper limits of the total value and the number of shares to be granted to Directors (excluding Outside Directors) in the form of performance-linked share-based remuneration were set at 364 million yen and 48,400 shares a year at the 153rd Ordinary General Meeting of Shareholders held on June 22, 2018.
+The number of Corporate Auditors at the close of said Ordinary General Meeting of Shareholders is five. - 3.
+The above bonuses to Directors, excluding Outside Directors, are the amounts scheduled to be paid by resolution of the Board of Directors based on the resolution of the General Meeting of Shareholders as described in Note 2 and excluding Part-time Director. - 4.
+The upper limits of the total value and the number of shares to be granted to Directors (excluding Outside Directors) in the form of performance-linked share-based remuneration were set at 364 million yen and 242,000 shares a year at the 153rd Ordinary General Meeting of Shareholders held on June 22, 2018.
+The number of Directors at the close of the said Ordinary General Meeting of Shareholders was nine (of which, three were Outside Directors). - 5.
+The upper limit of the total value and the number of shares to be granted to Directors (excluding Outside Directors) in the form of restricted share remuneration were set at 243 million yen and 160,000 shares a year at the 153rd Ordinary General Meeting of Shareholders held on June 22, 2018.
 The number of Directors at the close of the said Ordinary General Meeting of Shareholders was nine (of which, three were Outside Directors). - 6.
-The upper limit of the total value and the number of shares to be granted to Directors (excluding Outside Directors) in the form of restricted share remuneration were set at 243 million yen and 32,000 shares a year at the 153rd Ordinary General Meeting of Shareholders held on June 22, 2018.
-The number of Directors at the close of the said Ordinary General Meeting of Shareholders was nine (of which, three were Outside Directors). - In accordance with the determination process, the Board of Directors has delegated the determination of the specific details of remuneration in cash and bonuses for directors to Hideo Takasaki.
-President-Director based on a resolution of the Board of Directors. - 8.
+In accordance with the determination process, the Board of Directors has delegated the determination of the specific details of remuneration in cash and bonuses for directors to Hideo Takasaki, President-Director based on a resolution of the Board of Directors. - 7.
 Consolidated operating income and consolidated ROE are adopted as indicators based on which bonuses for Directors and performance-linked share-based remuneration are calculated.
-For the fiscal year, the Company's consolidated operating income was 139,132 million yen and consolidated ROE 10.9%.
-There will be no payment of performance-linked share-based remuneration as the Company did not achieve its targets.
+For the fiscal year, the Company's consolidated operating income was 185,667 million yen and consolidated ROE 13.5%.
+With regard to performance-linked share-based remuneration, we are considering basing evaluation on the results of ESG categories listed under "1.
+Performance (1) Highlights."
 Restricted share remuneration is linked to the market price of the Company's shares.
-There is nothing that needs to be disclosed in relation to its performance. - 9.
+There is nothing that needs to be disclosed in relation to its performance. - 8.
 Individual remuneration and so on granted to Directors and others for the fiscal year are (or will be) paid in accordance with the determination process.
-The Board of Directors considers that their details are in line with the Company's remuneration policy. - 10.
-Salaries (including bonuses) of Directors concurrently serving as employees are separate from the above remuneration, etc., but no employee salaries were paid in the fiscal year.
+The Board of Directors considers that their details are in line with the Company's remuneration policy. - 9.
+Salaries (including bonuses) of Directors concurrently serving as employees are separate from the above remuneration, etc., but no employee salaries were paid in the fiscal year. - 10.
+We implemented five-for-one common stock split, with the record date of September 30, 2024, and the effective date of October 1, 2024.
+The number of shares listed in 4. and 5. reflects the stock split.